jcorrean/Critical_Centrality/content/post/teach-courses/index.md

 ---
-title: 👩🏼‍🏫 Teach academic courses
-summary: Embed videos, podcasts, code, LaTeX math, and even test students!
-date: 2023-10-24
-math: true
 authors:
 - admin
+date: "2023-10-24"
+image:
+  caption: Embed rich media such as videos and LaTeX math
+math: true
+summary: Embed videos, podcasts, code, LaTeX math, and even test students!
 tags:
 - Hugo
 - Hugo Blox Builder
 - Markdown
-image:
-  caption: 'Embed rich media such as videos and LaTeX math'
+title: "\U0001F469\U0001F3FC‍\U0001F3EB Teach academic courses"
 ---

 [Hugo Blox Builder](https://hugoblox.com) is designed to give technical content creators a seamless experience.
 You can focus on the content and the Hugo Blox Builder which this template is built upon handles the rest.